Love & Let Live

 Every animal deserves a second chance at love — and life.
 We invite you to be part of the solution and give back to the animals who give us so much.

-Simply put: Foster homes save lives.
-As an open-admission, truly No-Kill shelter, we are always at capacity.
+As an open-admission, truly no-kill shelter, we are always at capacity.
 So it only takes one big intake day, or a hoarding case, or the seasonal peaks we see with kitten season and before holidays, for us to find ourselves in a space crisis.
-On any given day, we have more than 200 animals in foster homes…and we need more.
-Without the open hearts and homes to the animals who need a temporary break from shelter life–or a home in which to heal–we simply wouldn’t be the no-kill shelter we are today.
+On any given day, we might have more than 100 animals in foster homes!
+Without our fosters opening their hearts and homes to the animals who need a temporary break from shelter life–or a home in which to heal–we simply wouldn’t be the no-kill shelter we are today.

 “Some dogs don’t adapt well to the shelter environment.
 They become anxious, depressed, withdrawn, and some completely shut down and stop eating.
 Fostering these dogs is life-saving.
 Once they are in a loving home environment, you can see their fears subside over time and their personality starts to bloom.”

 Sometimes through fostering you fall deeply in love and realize an animal’s forever home is actually yours.

 We have loved fostering with the HSHC as it allows us to get our “fix” of extra fur while also feeling useful and helpful to an animal in need.

 I like fostering because it’s my personal way of giving back to the animals who haven’t had the opportunity to find their forever homes.
 I like working with HSHC because they are flexible with my schedule and make the responsibility of fostering very simple.

 Extra love is sometimes all it takes to make a big difference to the health of an animal both mentally and physically.